 For example, he wrote the letter 'E' three times and each one is different.
 He wrote the number '6' four times and each one is different.
-He has just stabbed a couple 16 times in a prolonged attack, his adrenaline is possibly high, he is squatting or kneeling down in front of a car door, parallel to his writing surface, far removed from the position he would adopt writing from the comfort of his home, he was writing above and below his natural midpoint on a cambered door, possibly faster than normal, and his lettering was larger than usual.
-So any comparison to his regular correspondence, cannot be applied without factoring these differences into the equation.
+He has just stabbed a couple 16 times in a prolonged attack with his adrenaline possibly high, he was squatting or kneeling down in front of the car door parallel to his writing surface - far removed from the position he would adopt writing from the comfort of his home - he was writing above and below his natural midpoint on a cambered door, possibly faster than normal, and his lettering was larger than usual.
+So any comparison to his regular correspondence cannot be applied without factoring these differences into the equation.

 His palm was extremely likely to have been free of contact from the car door.
-If it wasn't, then one would have expected blood transfer to have occurred, regardless of whether the assailant was wearing gloves or not.
-Yes, he could have took the gloves off - but which is worse, smearing blood on the car door or placing your hands on the car door.
-The Zodiac Killer was undoubtedly a merciless killer, but he was certainly no fool, as some would lead us to believe.
-He could have stabbed the couple without gloves, then donned a pair to write on the car door, but this seems rather unnecessary, when he simply needed needed not to touch the door with either his fingers or palm.
+If it wasn't, then one would have expected blood transfer to have occurred regardless of whether the assailant was wearing gloves or not.
+Yes, he could have took the gloves off - but which is worse - smearing blood on the car door or placing your hands on the car door.
+The Zodiac Killer was undoubtedly a merciless killer, but he was certainly no fool as some would lead us to believe.
+He could have stabbed the couple without gloves and then donned a pair to write on the car door, but this seems rather unnecessary when he simply needed not to touch the door with either his fingers or palm.
 And again, if he possessed gloves that day, why logically would any fingerprints found on the car door be his?

 To view a comprehensive discussion on this topic and pursue other lines of reasoning, please visit the following thread at the ZodiacKillerSite Forum.
 Or click the banner below, to join or access the main index page.